ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/rtp-llm/overview.md

 [rtp-llm](https://github.com/alibaba/rtp-llm) is an open-source C/C++ project developed by Alibaba that enables efficient LLM inference on a variety of hardware.

+RTP-LLM is a Large Language Model inference acceleration engine developed by Alibaba.
 Qwen is the name given to a series of Large Language Models developed by Alibaba Cloud that are capable of performing a variety of tasks.

 Alibaba Cloud offer a wide range of models, each suitable for different tasks and use cases.